netcup-community/community-tutorials/README.md

 ## Support
 If you need help with a specific tutorial, reach out to the contributor directly or join the netcup Forum for further questions, input and exchange.

-If you need help with something else than a tutorial, please make use of our netcup-wiki* or join the netcup Forum.
+If you need help with something else than a tutorial, please make use of our HelpCenter (helpcenter.netcup.com) or join the netcup Forum (forum.netcup.de).

 ## Authors and acknowledgement
 We want to thank our community for making this possible.